computeman/phase-1-toy-problem/Speed Detector/README.md

 2. Open the index.html file in a web browser.

-3. A prompt will appear asking you to enter your marks.
-Enter a number between 0 and 100 and click "OK".
+3. A prompt will appear asking you to enter your the speed of the vehicle.
+Enter a number and click "OK".

-4. An alert will display your calculated grade.
+4. A log will be displayed for your calculated grade.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>